Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

 We will see how those CPP classes for microops are generated by utilizing templates.

 ### defineMicroLoadOp: define micro-load operations using templates
-Let's take a look at how the *def template* method will be used to generate different microop operations.
+To understand how the CPP class for one microop can be implemented, we will take a look at the load related micro instructions in x86 architecture.
-Mainly, the **subst** method provided by the Template object will be used to populated different microop operations.
+The most important function of this microop class generation is the **subst** method provided by the Template object.
 GEM5 utilize the substitution a lot to populate various instructions having similar semantics.